|

 How long should you leave self-tanner on?

-You should read the instructions on the bottle of the self-tanner you are using, but generally, you should leave the self-tanner on for at least six hours, and up to a maximum of ten hours.
+You should read the instructions on the bottle of self-tanner you are using, but generally, you should leave it on for at least six hours and up to a maximum of ten hours.